anmhrk/discussion-summary/README.md

 ## Project Information

-This is a [Next.js](https://nextjs.org/) project built to summarize and ask questions about discussion boards for HON 171/272 at Arizona State University.
-It uses the [xAI's Grok-beta model](https://x.ai/api) to generate summaries and responses, and is powered by [Convex](https://www.convex.dev/).
+This is a [Next.js](https://nextjs.org/) project built to summarize and ask questions about discussion boards for HON 171/272 (Human Event) at [Arizona State University](https://www.asu.edu/).
+It uses the [xAI's Grok-beta model](https://x.ai/api) to generate summaries and responses, and is powered by [Convex](https://www.convex.dev/) for the backend.

 ## Prerequisites